 John V. Kelly III focuses his practice exclusively on labor and employment law.

 John advises clients on Title VII, Title IX, ADA, ADEA, EO, EEO, NJLAD, NYHRL, wage and hour laws, fraud, and other local, state, and federal employment laws.
-He represents senior-level employees of both public and private companies in the negotiation of their employment packages and all associated agreements, whether at the commencement of the employment relationship through offer letters and employment agreements or at termination through severance agreements.
-His representation also includes providing advice and counsel to employers in the preparation and negotiation of employment and severance packages with their employees, the design of human resources compliance programs, including employee policy manuals, and counseling and training concerning the implementation of those policies.
+He represents senior-level employees of both public and private companies in negotiating their employment packages and all associated agreements, whether at the commencement of the employment relationship through offer letters and employment agreements, or at termination through severance agreements.
+His representation also includes advising and counseling employers in the preparation and negotiation of employment and severance packages; designing human resources compliance programs, including employee policy manuals; and implementing those policies.
 John also provides neutral investigative services in employment matters.

-In addition, John handles a variety of litigation matters from pleading through appeal, including discrimination and sexual harassment suits, workplace investigations, and wage and hour compliance and investigations.
+In addition, John handles litigation matters from pleading through appeal, including discrimination and sexual harassment suits, workplace investigations, and wage and hour compliance and investigations.
 John has successfully briefed and argued cases throughout New Jersey.
-While serving as a second chair at a New Jersey trial that focused on gender discrimination and other issues, John obtained a no cause verdict for a large international entity.
+While serving as a second chair at a New Jersey trial focused on gender discrimination and other issues, John obtained a no cause verdict for a large international entity.

-Prior to joining the firm, John was a clerk for the New Jersey Superior Court Hudson County Vicinage Law Division in Jersey City for the Hon.
-Christine Farrington, J.S.C.
-John worked as a litigation associate at a mid-sized New Jersey law firm.
+Prior to joining the firm, John was a clerk for the Hon.
+Christine Farrington, J.S.C., New Jersey Superior Court, Hudson County, Law Division.
+He then worked as a litigation associate at a mid-sized New Jersey law firm.